ragnvald/qdgc/README.md

 - create_function_qdgc_getrecursivestring.sql
 - create_function_qdgc_fillqdgc.sql

 The script to create qdgc for a country relies on a table named tbl_countries.
-This table should have a name column which is being used for selecting the approprate country polygon.
+This table should have a name column ("name") which is being used for selecting the approprate country polygon.
 The next thing you do is to run this in the query tool:

 - select qdgc_fillqdgc('Uganda',5,1)